 Uganda has an under-resourced school system but educational administration at national and local levels works well.
 There are national standards for schools which are professionally monitored by school inspectors.
 In order to overcome the shortage of resources within the state sector the entire education system was opened up to allow investment in new private schools by individuals, businesses and voluntary groups.
-This liberalisation of the system has led to the creation of many new schools – some of them in very fine buildings and charging high fees, others, especially in rural areas, are grossly underfunded.
-The Humanist schools unfortunately fall into the latter group.
+This liberalisation of the system has led to the creation of many new schools – some of them in very fine buildings and charge high fees, others, especially in rural areas, are grossly underfunded.
+The Humanist schools fall in the latter group.

 The government is happy that new schools are being set up and they take a pragmatic approach when monitoring them at the start.
 Schools, even private ones, are inspected regularly and they are expected to show consistent improvement.
-However, two years from being first licensed all secondary schools are required to have: an adequate number of classrooms, offices for staff and administrators, access to fresh water, a science lab and at least 8 fully qualified teachers.
+However, all secondary schools are required to have: an adequate number of classrooms, offices for staff and administrators, access to fresh water, a science lab and at least 8 full-time qualified teachers.
 Additionally, if they want to be able to run national examinations on the school site, they are required to have a school hall with windows to keep out the wind and rain.
 Schools without a hall have to make arrangements for their students to go to a school which is an approved examination centre, and this can be some distance away.

 The most important resource in any school is its teachers.
 Each of the schools has a small, loyal group of teachers who do their best to deliver the curriculum.
 All the schools are gradually employing more full-time teachers but they still rely heavily on part-time teachers to provide coverage of the whole secondary curriculum..